iparaskev/py_connect/README.md

   power_connections | x | \[power_connection_entities\]
   hw_connections | x | \[hw_connection_entities\]

-The periphal and board attributes must have the names of valid devices which have been already included in the file and defined in a different file.
+The peripheral and board attributes must have the names of valid devices which have been already included in the file and defined in a different file.